wp-plugins/bbpress-post-via-mail/readme.txt

 == Changelog ==
+1.2
+    Attachment support added for bbPress replies.

 1.1.2
     Quick fix for fatal error due to some dependencies on the other plugin on my dev site.
     My bad, apologies.

 1.1.1
     Fixed notification file formatting for html.